Lowell Discovery Telescope: Research

 According to Director Jeffrey Hall, the telescope's original intent was for the study of comets, exoplanets, star formation in the Milky Way and other outer solar system projects.
 Other research includes observing the Kuiper belt, and exploring distant stars and galaxies.
 The telescope will make space exploration easier, more effective, and efficient for existing programs as well.

-Initial Project Leaders include Dr. Jeffrey Hall, Director, Lowell Observatory; Dr. Stephen Levine, Commissioning Scientist; Bill DeGroff, Project Manager; Dr. Edward Dunham, Instrument Manager; and Ralph Nye, Director of Technical Services.
+Initial Project Leaders include Dr. Jeffrey Hall, Director, Lowell Observatory; Dr. Stephen Levine, Commissioning Scientist; Bill DeGroff, Project Manager; Byron Smith, Project Manager; Dr. Edward Dunham, Instrument Manager; and Ralph Nye, Director of Technical Services.

 P/2016 BA14 was identified as a comet using observations from the Discovery Channel Telescope.
 When the comet approached Earth within 2.2 million miles (about 9 lunar distances), the size of the nucleus to be calculated was 250 meters (820 feet) in diameter.
 The object was discovered by a PanSTARRS telescope, but not identified as a comet at that time.

 In 2017, the LDT achieved 282 nights out of the year (365 days) of scheduled observations for science.